TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-03-07-finalize-classes-automated-and-safe.md

 vendor/bin/swiss-knife finalize-classes app tests --dry-run
 ```

-On first run, use `--dry-run` just to be safe.
+Use `--dry-run` on the first run to be safe.

-Does all seems good to you?
+Does all seem reasonable to you?
 Let's roll:

 ```bash
 vendor/bin/swiss-knife finalize-classes app tests